HaSH147/HaSH147/README.md

 - 👋 Hi, I’m @HaSH147
 - 👀 I’m interested in Computer Science
-- 💞️ I’m looking to collaborate for an End-Study Internship
+- 💞️ I’m looking to collaborate for a Software Engineering Position
 - 📫 How to reach me : houssainiskallihajar99@gmail.com

 <!---